 Save time: PDR is faster than traditional repair.
-Same day repair is even possible depending on how severe the dent.
+Same-day repair is even possible depending on how severe the dent.
 Ask your body shop how long your repair will take.

-Save money: Avoid the traditional 3 step process of bonding, sanding and repainting with PDR.
+Save money: Avoid the traditional 3 step process of bonding, sanding, and repainting with PDR.
 And you won’t have to replace the entire panel!
 Paintless Dent Removal saves on materials and saves you money.

-Simplicity: PDR is a deceptively simple process which is best left to the pros with the correct equipment and training.
+Simplicity: PDR is a deceptively simple process that is best left to the pros with the correct equipment and training.
 If your vehicle is still under warranty, it may become void if you attempt the repair yourself.

 FAQs about PDR / Paintless Dent Repair